vrypan/fc-nmap/README.md

   -h, --help  Show this message and exit.

 Commands:
-  dumpdb    Create a tab separated dump of the database initdb    Initialize the database scan      fc-nmap scan will scann the network starting from [HUB] and... updatedb  Collect addtional information about each hub
+  exportdb  Create a tab separated dump of the database initdb    Initialize the database scan      Scan will scan the network updatedb  Collect addtional information about each hub
 ```